saleh-noures/SpringBootCloudMicroservicesPlayGround/README.md

         -To push configraton changes to the Microservices (Verified to be working on GitHub config repo only) --> http://localhost:8012/actuator/busrefresh
         -To see the configrations (properties) applied to users-WS Microservice -->  http://localhost:8012/users-ws/default -To health check users-WS Microservice using actuator --> http://localhost:8082/users-ws/actuator/health
-        -To get users and their albums (Using Feign Http Client) --> GET http://localhost:8082/users-ws/users/{userID} and in the header add
+        -To get a user and their albums (Using Feign Http Client) --> GET http://localhost:8082/users-ws/users/{userID} and in the header add
           Key: Authorization
           Value: Bearer JWT_Token